As of 03/26/2021 (Note: we will update this page regularly as conditions change.)

 Is it safe to go outside during the COVID-19 pandemic?

 Yes, spending some time outdoors every day (we recommend at least 10 minutes) is an excellent way to take care of your mental and physical health always, especially now.
-That said, there are multiple reasons (see below) why you may need to restrict your activity to a walk or run in your neighborhood, or playing in your own yard if you have one.
+That said, there are multiple reasons (see below) why you may need to restrict your activity to a location close to home and mainly with members of your household/pod, at least for the time being.

-Do I need to wear a mask outside?
+How strict do I need to be about wearing a mask while outside?

 Jennifer Birdie Shawker